Squirrel glider: Analogous structures

-Squirrel gliders are often mistaken for flying squirrels of North America.
-These two species are not related at all.
-The flying squirrel is a placental mammal and the squirrel glider is a marsupial like koalas and kangaroos.
-Both have an adaptation for tree living – Patagia.
-This is the skin that extends from their front to hind legs allowing them to glide between the trees avoiding predators they might come into contact with on the ground.
-Because these animals are distantly related we call these characteristics analogous.
+Squirrel gliders are often mistaken for the flying squirrels of North America.
+These two species are not related at all, as the flying squirrel is a placental mammal and the squirrel glider is a marsupial (like koalas and kangaroos).
+Both have an adaptation for tree living as a result of the patagia, which is the skin that extends from their front to hind legs, allowing them to glide between the trees, avoiding predators they might come into contact with on the ground.

 Homologous structures

 Squirrel gliders are able to curl their tails around branches to hold on.
-This feature is homologous to the ring tail possum (order of Diprodontia) which use their tail as an extra limb to grab hold of trees.
-It is longer but the squirrel gliders tail is bushier.
+This feature is homologous to the ring tail possum (order of Diprodontia), which use their tail as an extra limb to grab hold of trees (their tail is longer but the squirrel glider's is bushier).